 You may have been wondering, “What color wires go to the alternator?”
 If so, you’re not alone.
 Most automakers use different wiring schemes for their vehicle’s power supplies.
 While most mechanics are familiar with ammeters and indicator lights, you may not be familiar with the wiring for your alternator.
 In general, your alternator will have four wires.
 The first two are the green wire and the black wire.
 The latter is connected to the battery and the third is to the alternator.

 Fortunately, the wiring for your alternator is color-coded.
-The red wire goes to the battery, the yellow wire goes to the idiot light, and the white/red stripe wire goes to the alternator’s power terminal.
+The red wire goes to the battery, the yellow wire goes to the ignition light, and the white/red stripe wire goes to the alternator’s power terminal.
 Although the yellow wire is optional, it should always have a voltage of at least 12 volts when the ignition switch is in the ON position.
 Finally, the second wire, labelled “red”, is connected to a small capacitor.
 In fact, this connection is not necessary for the alternator to function.

 Will an alternator work without the plug?